-Install the Client on a device or computer on one of the following supported operating systems (OS):
+- Install the Client on a device running a supported operating system.

 -